YeeticusFinch/Fancy-Game-2-HHS-Boogaloo/README.md

 If you want to create a new playable character, the steps are very similar to those of the enemies, but you are going to need to program 3 power ups.
 For each power up icon, upload it under the name “h”+PlayerID+“m”+PowerUpId+”.png” (ex: “h3m0” is carl’s Unicycle) Whenever the player steps on a power up, their “protected int mode” field automatically be set to the number corresponding to the power up ID.
+Players can also use the projectile class and the Laser class